BA: Geography (Lancaster); MSc: Geographical Information Systems (Edinburgh); PhD: Historical GIS (London)

 - 4th Annual Humanities in the European Research Area (HERA) Conference and 1st European Conference for Collaborative Humanities Research (8/10/08) “Time-enabled GIS as a Humanities research infrastructure for Europe.”

-Current and recently completed grants:
+Current and recently completed grants and funded research:

 - Economic and Social Research Council “ESRC Centre for Corpus Approaches to Social Science (CASS)” (Led by Prof. A. McEnery) 2013-18.
 See CASS website.